Beating the Post Holiday Blues

 Everyone carries their camera away on holiday, whether it is an expensive DSLR or just your mobile phone camera, often people take lots of pics during the holiday, then after the holiday, they copy the pics to a hard drive somewhere and then never look at them again.

 The first week after a holiday is when the post holiday blues are at their worst.
 During that week don’t just copy your pics to that folder but really go through your pics and relive what you had experienced during your time off.
 Sort through and select the best pics and make a slideshow.
 Then share them with your partner/family during the week so you can all relive the experience.
 Maybe even your good friends would like to see (no not the slide night!).
 It will give them idea if that destination is right for them to go on holidays.
 Invite them for dinner and drinks and go through the pics with them.
+You can also smoke a Girl Scout Cookies Strain with them to relax if you’re all having a hard time at work.

 Plan your next holiday

 Planning a holiday is part of the excitement of actually going on holiday.
 If you are like me, you already have 3 or 4 destinations on the top of your list that you really want to visit on the next few holidays.
 I usually have my next 3 destinations planned and a general idea of when I will be going.
 Just knowing a destination is just part of the planning process.
 The actual logistics of getting there, booking flights, accommodation and planning out activities can be a long process (or maybe you just like to turn up somewhere and just let it all happen).
+Click here for help regarding moving.

 The Internet has so many websites that can provide you with all the information you need to plan your trip.
 Check out reviews on Tripadvisor for hotels, restaurants and the main tourist attractions.
 Over 300 million people use Tripadvisor each month, many leaving reviews for the hotels and restaurants they have frequented.
 Lonely Planet also has vast amounts of information on destinations all around the world.
 Check out these sites for travel related information: